decentraland/decentraland-ui-utils/README.md

 When instancing a new loading icon, you can pass the following parameters:

-- `useDarkTheme`: Switch the style of the window to the dark theme.
+- `style`: Pick from a few predefined options, some of them using the dark theme, others the light theme.

-* `width`: Background width on screen in pixels.
+- `width`: Background width on screen in pixels.
 The default size depends on the theme used.
-* `height`: Background height on screen in pixels.
+- `height`: Background height on screen in pixels.
 The default size depends on the theme used.
+- `startHidden`: If true, image starts invisible to load in the background till calling the `show()` function of the prompt object.

 > Note: Stretching the background images away from their default values may lead to blurry corners.